 As its clever name indicates, Hewn Spirits is all about using different types of woods to impart smooth flavors in its aged spirits.
 Whether it’s historic oak, chestnut, or another type, the distillery combines local grains distilled in a handmade copper still with the reclaimed wood to produce their award-winning products.

-Founded in 2014, Hewn has two locations about 45 minutes from Philadelphia in Bucks County—a bar and tasting room at Peddler’s Village near New Hope and the distillery and tasting room in Pipersville.
+Hewn’s tasting room is located at Peddler’s Village near New Hope.
 Stop by to try flights or cocktails using their oak-finished rum, vodka, white whiskey, rye whiskey, or Dark Hollow Bourbon that’s made using Pennsylvania heirloom corn.
 We’re partial to Reclamation, a single malt whiskey aged with hickory, chestnut, or oak.

 Pennsylvania Distilling Co.